munnep/TFE_airgap_asg/README.md

 tfe_dashboard = "https://patrick-tfe3.bg.hashicorp-success.com:8800"
 tfe_netdata_performance_dashboard = "http://patrick-tfe3.bg.hashicorp-success.com:19999"
 ```
 - Connect to the TFE dashboard.
-This could take 10 minutes before fully functioning
+This could take 10 minutes before fully functioning.
-see the url for tfe_dashboard in your dashboard.
+See the url for tfe_dashboard in your terraform output.
 - Unlock the dashboard with password from your `variables.auto.tfvars`
 ![](media/20220711165147.png)
 - Click on the open button to go to the TFE application page